akkadotnet/Akka.Persistence.EventStore/README.md

 To support the Read Journal the plugin takes advantage of the [projections](https://developers.eventstore.com/server/v23.10/projections.html#introduction) feature of EventStoreDB.
 If you setup `auto-initialize` on the Journal the required projections will be created for you on startup.
 You can also use `Akka.Persistence.EventStore.Projections.EventStoreProjectionsSetup` to create the projections yourself if you want.

+## Breaking Changes in 1.5

+1. The legacy adapter has been removed.
+2. The default adapter will now use the serializer used by akka.
+3. The query plugin has been changed to use eventstore projections that needs to be created.

 ## Breaking Changes in 1.4